badgeteam/website.old/content/blog/bodgetheme/20200406_images/index.md

 draft       : false
-title       : "Blogpage images" author      : "Elborro" description : "While standard formatting should deliver quite a clean page, someone might want to add images at a later stage."
+title       : "Blogpage images" author      : "Elborro"

 # Description overrides the automated summary of marked-up content
 #  at the bottom of this file.